top of page

 How do we “optimise training to ensure operational dominance”?

-Why Orlando Matters:
+Why Orlando Matters

 Across services, the theme is the same:

-Connect live and synthetic systems.
+• Connect live and synthetic systems.

-Increase training volume and complexity.
+• Increase training volume and complexity.

-That’s exactly where BlueRoom lives.
+That’s exactly where BlueRoom fits in.

 Where BlueRoom Fits: The “Real-Hands” Layer in the LVC Stack

-Most of I/ITSEC’s exhibit floor is dominated by cockpit-level simulators, constructive battle spaces and large synthetic ranges.
+Most of I/ITSEC’s exhibit floor is dominated by cockpit-level simulators, constructive battle spaces, and large synthetic ranges.

-Inside a dark C-130 while a patient deteriorates;
+• Inside a dark C-130 while a patient deteriorates.

-On the floor of a helicopter with blood, cables and kit everywhere;
+• On the floor of a helicopter with blood, cables, and kit everywhere.

-At the back of a stadium corridor where a suspicious device could be hiding;
+• At the back of a stadium corridor where a suspicious device could be hiding.

-In a cramped rescue compartment where a medic has to improvise with what’s on hand.
+• In a cramped rescue compartment where a medic has to improvise with what’s on hand.

-Our Mixed Reality Simulator blends real-world hands, tools, manikins and weapons with fully synthetic 360° environments.
-Crews and teams train exactly as they operate, but the aircraft, battlefield or corridor around them is virtual.
+That’s the layer BlueRoom specializes in.
+Our Mixed Reality Simulator blends real-world hands, tools, manikins, and weapons with fully synthetic 360° environments.
+Crews and teams train exactly as they operate, but the aircraft, battlefield, or corridor around them is virtual.

-For US Forces, this is attractive because it plugs directly into their problem set:
+For U.S. Forces, this is attractive because it plugs directly into their problem set:

-It creates high-fidelity, human-in-the-loop “micro-environments” that can sit under larger LVC events.
+• It creates high-fidelity, human-in-the-loop “micro-environments” that can sit under larger LVC events.

-At I/ITSEC 2025, that message landed.
+At I/ITSEC 2025, that message resonated.

 Exhibiting with Hui Huliau: Capability + Contracting Power

-Hui Huliau is a Native Hawaiian 8(a) organisation with deep experience delivering complex projects into U.S. defence and federal environments.
+This year marked the first time BlueRoom stood on the I/ITSEC floor alongside Hui Huliau, our exclusive U.S. partner.
+Hui Huliau is a Native Hawaiian 8(a) organization with deep experience delivering complex projects into U.S. defense and federal environments.
 They understand:

-How Navy and Air Force training communities buy and sustain capability,
+• How Navy and Air Force training communities buy and sustain capability.

 Conversations That Stuck With Us